cdhogan/DFT-basics/0_Si_bulk/7_optics/README.md

       % pw.x < si.nscf-epsilon.in > si.nscf-epsilon.out
       ```

-  3. Now we compute the optical spectra with `epsilon.x`.
-For detailed explanation of the input file options see the documentation in PDF form distributed with the code (PP/Doc/eps_man.pdf) [PDF](https://gitlab.com/QEF/q-e-gpu/-/blob/17c12a1179ab1eede2f01eb4a8b11d1066095a7f/PP/Doc/eps_man.pdf).
+  4. Now we compute the optical spectra with `epsilon.x`.
       ```
       &inputpp
         calculation = "eps"